 - RMSE (Root mean square error) is a quadratic scoring rule which measures the average magnitude of the error.
 This means the RMSE is most useful when large errors are particularly undesirable.

 The Virtual Weather Station allows manual adjustments of local rain data if needed.
 The user can use a small rain gauge to measure actual rainfall and then correct data in FieldClimate.
-Manualy adjusted rainfall and leaf wetness data provide more accurate results.
+Manually adjusted rainfall data provides more accurate results on the water balance.